simonespa/apprenticeship-project-assessment/README.md

 # Apprenticeship Project Assessment

-Contains the report and presentation of the work-based project I built during my L7 AI and Data Science apprenticeship.
+Contains the report and presentation of the work-based project I built during my L7 AI and Data Science apprenticeship at the BBC.

+I built a machine learning pipeline that generates metadata item embeddings for the calculation of item similarity in the context of Content-To-Content similarity recommendations for BBC iPlayer.

 ## Report